nguterresn/quartz/content/stm32/gpio.md

 ## Underneath the HAL

 The HAL is great and most of the times is enough.
-However, it is important to know how to do it manually, register by register, so that one can understand better how things work.
+However, it is important to know how to do it manually, register by register, so that one can understand better how things work and develop away from any vendor tool.

 ### RCC